 Another recent decision further highlights the growing public acceptance of litigation finance.
 The District of Delaware provided continued guidance on the protections available in discovery with respect to litigation finance in the case United Access Technologies, LLC v.
 AT&T Corp., et. al. Specifically, the court struck down the defendant’s motion to compel certain funding-related discovery from the plaintiff.
 The court held that defendant AT&T failed to carry its burden of demonstrating the specific relevancy of litigation funding information.
 This decision follows a recent trend of courts favoring limited discovery into claimant communications with litigation funders.

 Moving forward, LexShares remains squarely focused on sourcing what we see as high-value commercial legal claims investment opportunities for our growing community of investors.
-Additionally, we are continuing to fundraise for our second dedicated litigation finance fund, LexShares Marketplace Fund II.

 This release may contain “forward looking statements” which are not guaranteed.
 Investment opportunities posted on LexShares are offered by WealthForge Securities, LLC, a registered broker-dealer and member FINRA / SIPC.
 LexShares and WealthForge are separate entities.
 Investment opportunities offered by LexShares are “private placements'' of securities that are not publicly traded, are not able to be voluntarily redeemed or sold, and are intended for investors who do not need a liquid investment.
 Investments in legal claims are speculative, carry a high degree of risk and may result in loss of entire investment.